You are here

 Sketching Natural Environments

-Lesson 2 in Sketching Anything
+Lesson 2 of 4 Sketching Anything

 To sketch a natural environment, you must first see it as a shape, then as form, and finally as texture.
 By studying these elements, you will learn to combine them into a useful production sketch.
 Aaron will demonstrate his technique to quickly render any organic subject matter with ease.

-Assignment
+• Assignment

 Beginner: Sketch 1-5 natural environments featuring mountains/rock, trees/overgrowth, water, clouds, or any combination of these elements.
 This can be plein air, photography, or completely invented, but the sketches should represent accurate scale and form.